offblacc/offblacc/README.md

   <p>
     I've got most experience in Java, Python and Linux shell scripting.
 Currently exploring my interest in computer networks.
   </p>

+  <p>And, as you can see in this readme, web design is not my passion</p>
 </div>

 <div align="center">